a d v e r t i s e m e n t s

 what you need:

-vehicle - SUV or Truck, something with high clearance.
+capable vehicle - SUV or Truck, high clearance is best.
 4x4 is NOT required.
-2WD is fine for most uses, when out exploring the dirt back roads.
+AWD wagons should be more cautious.
+2WD is fine for most graded dirt roads, but way out exploring dirt roads, deep mud and snow is quite possible.

 destination - Pick a locale.
 A general area you wanna check out.
 Not a quickie overnight deal, but an enjoyable lazy 2-4 day camping trip.